virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterStartService

-This event will be executed each time after running the Docker *RunCmd* commands.
+This event is executed each time after running the Docker *RunCmd* commands.

 **Event Placeholders:**